tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/快速入门_intl_en.md

 The following describes how to use the COS C++ SDK to perform a basic operation, such as initializing a client, creating a bucket, querying a bucket list, uploading an object, querying an object list, downloading an object, and deleting an object.

-> ?For the definitions of terms such as SecretId, SecretKey, and Bucket, see the [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).
+>?
+For the definition of terms such as SecretId, SecretKey, and Bucket, please see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).
+>

 ### Initialization